Weight Loss Quick Fix: Is there a healthy way?

 #3.
 Detoxification (remove harmful toxins and open up those detoxification pathways)

 Supply nutrients to support gut, liver and kidney cleansing.
-This would include products such as Aloe Vera, Milk Thistle, Corn Silk and Psyllium.
-I personally recommend starting with a Kidney Cleanse and Aloe Intestinal Cleanse .
+This would include products such as GI Integrity, Detox Pure Pack, and Aloe Vera juice.
+I would then cleanse the body using my Easy Intestinal Cleanse followed by my Kidney Cleanse.

 #4.
 Superfoods for Cleansing (increase cellular energy and use natural cleansing agents)